hydroffice/hyo2_soundspeed/docs/user_manual_installation_2_configurations.rst

 configuration settings (e.g., the SIS IP address and ports).

 Use the *Setup* tab to view the available configuration options in the database.
-If you want to modify them, click on the 'Lock/Unlock' button.
+If you want to modify them, click on the 'Lock/Unlock' button (:numref:`setup_tab`).

+.. _setup_tab:
 .. figure:: ./_static/setup_tab.png
     :width: 600px
     :align: center
-    :height: 412px
     :alt: alternate text
     :figclass: align-center

-    You will be asked to confirm that you want to modify the setup.
+    When unlocking, you will be asked to confirm that you want to modify the setup.

 .. index:: RTOFS